jbiason/blog/content/thoughts/things-i-learnt-the-hard-way.md

 There is nothing wrong in writing, for example, a software to capture people's faces and detect their ethnicity, but you have to think about what that will be used on.

+### Don't tell "It's done" when it's not

+You are tired of running the same thing over and over again.
+You kinda remember that something weird may happen, but because you're tired, you tell everyone that "It's finished".

+Don't do that.

+Someone will try that weird case on the first run and immediately tell you that it is _not_ working.

 ### You'll learn about yourself the hard way